 The university, college, school, and department degree requirements may not provide all the hours required for graduation.
 The remaining credits are completed through elective courses, whose careful selection should serve to enrich students’ knowledge and understanding.
 Elective courses should always be chosen for educational ends and not for the sake of convenience.

 Students in the college are expected to carry a full-time load in order to make satisfactory progress toward their degree.
 Students should consult with their academic advisor if they enroll in a part-time schedule to determine their degree progress and projected graduation date.

 College of Architecture, Design, and the Arts students cannot graduate with less than a 2.00/4.00 GPA in all work taken at UIC, in all work taken in the major field, and in all work accepted for transfer by the university (transfer work plus work taken at UIC).

 Graduation Declaration/Filing to Graduate

-Students who are within two terms of graduation should first contact their school or department and the college office for a complete check of their progress toward the degree.
+Students who are within two terms of graduation should contact the Office of Student Affairs for a complete check of their progress toward the degree.
 A diploma cannot be ordered until a student has completed this graduation check.

 Students declare their intent to graduate online using my.UIC.
 The deadline for submission to the Pending Degree List is the end of the third week (fall and spring) or second week (Summer Session 2) of the term in which graduation is sought.
 Failure to submit the request at this time may delay the awarding of the degree.
 A final review will be made following the close of the term.
 If a student has satisfactorily completed all the degree requirements, the student’s name will be placed on the official degree list.